SWEET1S/moonshine-roles-permissions/.docs/Commands.md

 -   name: The name of the resource.
 If not specified, you will be prompted to enter it.
 -   model: The name of the model.
 If not specified, the name of the resource will be used.
 -   title: The title of the resource.
 If not specified, the name of the resource will be used.

+### 7) Command: `php artisan moonshine-rbac:init-permissions {path?}`

+This command creates permissions for resources that have the WithRolePermissions property, but does not apply to existing permissions.

+Optional parameters:
+-   path: The path to the resource.
+If not specified, the default path will be used (`app/MoonShine/Resources`).